 The Investment Management Agreement with the Investment Adviser was re-approved by our board of directors, including a majority of our independent directors, in February 2013.
-Under this agreement the Investment Adviser, subject to the overall supervision of our board of directors, manages the day-to-day operations of and provides investment advisory services to us.
-The Investment Adviser serves as the collateral manager to Funding I and has irrevocably directed that all management fee owing with respect to such services are to be paid to the Company so long as the Investment Adviser remains the collateral manager.
+Under the Investment Management Agreement, the Investment Adviser, subject to the overall supervision of our board of directors, manages the day-to-day operations of and provides investment advisory services to us.
+The Investment Adviser serves as the collateral manager to Funding I and has irrevocably directed that the management fee owing with respect to such services is to be paid to the Company so long as the Investment Adviser remains the collateral manager.
 This arrangement does not increase our consolidated management fee.
 For providing these services, the Investment Adviser receives a fee from us consisting of two components-a base management fee and an incentive fee.

-The base management fee is calculated at an annual rate of 1.00% of our gross assets (net of U.S. Treasury Bills, temporary draws under any Credit Facility, repurchase agreements or other balance sheet transactions undertaken at the end of a fiscal quarter for purposes of preserving investment flexibility for the next quarter, or "average adjusted gross assets," if any) and is payable quarterly in arrears.
+The base management fee is calculated at an annual rate of 1.00% of our "average adjusted gross assets" (net of U.S. Treasury Bills, temporary draws under any credit facility, repurchase agreements or other balance sheet transactions undertaken at the end of a fiscal quarter for purposes of preserving investment flexibility for the next quarter, if any) and is payable quarterly in arrears.
 The base management fee is calculated based on the average value of our average adjusted gross assets at the end of the two most recently completed calendar quarters, and appropriately adjusted for any share issuances or repurchases during the current calendar quarter.
 For example, if we sold shares on the 45th day of a quarter and did not use the proceeds from the sale to repay outstanding indebtedness, our gross assets for such quarter would give effect to the net proceeds of the issuance for only 45 days of the quarter during which the additional shares were outstanding.
 Base management fee for any partial month or quarter are appropriately pro-rated.
-For the three and six months ended March 31, 2013, the Investment Adviser earned base management fee of \$0.5 million and \$0.9 million, respectively, from us.
+For the three and nine months ended June 30, 2013, the Investment Adviser earned a base management fee of \$0.5 million and \$1.5 million, respectively, from us.